-- Charles Elmore Palm Beach Post Staff Writer
+- By Charles Elmore Palm Beach Post Staff Writer

 A room full of industry lobbyists and Florida’s insurance commissioner converged to defend the state’s no-fault car insurance system against a repeal effort in the state Senate, leaving the state among a few keeping a no-fault plan and its drivers paying among the top six average U.S. premiums.